bcalden/ClusterPyXT/README.md

 This software is licensed under a 3-clause BSD style license - see the LICENSE.md file

 ## Citation
 If you make use of this code in its original form or portions of it, please cite: [arXiv:1903.08215](https://arxiv.org/abs/1903.08215)

+## Contributions